stephdavid/work-day-scheduler/README.md

 + Using dayjs, get the current hour.
 For every hour block determine whether it is earlier or equal to the current hour using a data attribute (data-hour).
 If earlier, then change the class (background-color) to past, if equal change the class (background-color) to present.

+* css changes - class hour given top padding for readability.
+Text colour of past present and future classes changed to default black for better contrast.
+Background colours of classes present and future changed to less garish colours.

+* Added a clear all (items in storage) button

+* Fixed the aria text for the buttons

+* Adjusted the fontawesome icon and added text "Save" to make it easier to read and understand the purpose of the button

 ### References